ElektraInitiative/libelektra/doc/keynames/README.md

 ## 4.3.
 Reserved Key Names

-Apart from Invalid Key Names, which cannot be constructed via the C-API, there are also _Reserved Key Names_.
+Apart from invalid key names, which cannot be constructed via the C-API, there are also _reserved key names_.
-These can be used with the C-API (`keyNew` returns a valid `Key *`), but there might be situations, in which `Key`s with such Key Names are treated differently or rejected entirely.
+These can be used with the C-API (`keyNew` returns a valid `Key *`), but there might be situations, in which `Key`s with such key names are treated differently or rejected entirely.

-Generally speaking, any part of Elektra may define that some Key Names have special meaning, are not allowed, etc.
+Generally speaking, any part of Elektra may define that some key names have special meaning, are not allowed, etc.
 However, sometimes guaranteed compatibility with other parts of Elektra is required.
 A good example are storage plugins.
 A storage plugins should strive to be compatible with as much of Elektra as possible.
-But since the storage plugin doesn't know anything about other plugins or even the application using Elektra, it is hard to attribute special meaning to certain Key Names.
+But since the storage plugin doesn't know anything about other plugins or even the application using Elektra, it is hard to attribute special meaning to certain key names.

-This is why there are two types of _Reserved Key Name_:
+This is why there are two types of reserved key name:

-1. Any Key Name that is below `system:/elektra`:
+1. Any key name that is below `system:/elektra`:
-   These Key Names are reserved for Elektra's internals.
+   These key names are reserved for Elektra's internals.
-   Each of these Keys has a very specific purpose that is defined globally for all of Elektra.
+   Each of these keys has a very specific purpose that is defined globally for all of Elektra.
-   Using such a Key Name automatically caries this meaning.
+   Using such a key name automatically caries this meaning.
-   Even outside the context in which Elektra uses these directly, you should never use `system:/eletkra` Keys for other purposes.
+   Even outside the context in which Elektra uses these directly, you should never use `system:/eletkra` keys for other purposes.
-2. Any Key Name contains the Key Name Part `®elektra`:
+2. Any key name contains the key name part `®elektra`:
-   These Key Names are reserved, but their meaning depends on the context.
+   These key names are reserved, but their meaning depends on the context.
-   Similar to the [METADATA.ini](../METADATA.ini) file for metadata, some conventions for these Key Names are defined in [reserved name document]().
+   Similar to the [METADATA.ini](../METADATA.ini) file for metadata, some conventions for these key names are defined in [reserved name document]().

    > _Note:_ We use UTF-8 here, so `®elektra` is specifically the 9-byte sequence `C2 AE 65 6C 65 6B 74 72 61`.

-   `Key`s with such Key Names will _never_ be used in the interface between storage plugins and the rest of Elektra.
+   `Key`s with such key names will _never_ be used in the interface between storage plugins and the rest of Elektra.
-   This allows storage plugins to use `®elektra` to encode things that otherwise wouldn't be possible (e.g. values of non-leaf Keys).
+   This allows storage plugins to use `®elektra` to encode things that otherwise wouldn't be possible (e.g. values of non-leaf keys).

 <!-- TODO (kodebach): link to ®elektra document -->